AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-canvas/engagement-canvas-overview.md

 The top nav includes the following features:

 !!!!!
-GRAMMAR CONFIRMATION AND IS SCREENSHOUT OUTDATED
+SCREENSHOUT IS OUTDATED - GRAB NEW ONE

 * Campaign name and access to "Edit Campaign" modal, you can edit campaign name and description here.